Capillary/api-documentation/source/includes/_customer.md

 # Customer
-A customer is an individual that either buys goods, services, or subscribes to the org’s newsletters.
-An org could be any business firm that is registered with Capillary.
-It could be a retail store, hospital, pharmacy, restaurant, or any other firm.
+A customer is an individual who is either enrolled in the org's loyalty program or subscribed to the org’s newsletters.
+An org is a business firm that is registered with Capillary - a retail store, hospital, pharmacy, restaurant, or any other firm.

 ## Register Customer